formkit/docs-content/inputs/autocomplete.md

 - Array of objects with `value` and `label` keys (see example above)
 - Array of strings <code>['A', 'B', 'C']</code>
-- Object literal <code>{ a: 'A', b: 'B', c: 'C' }</code>
+- Object literal with key-value pairs <code>{ a: 'A', b: 'B', c: 'C' }</code>

 ## Filtering

-By default, the `autocomplete` input will filter with its own internal search function.
+By default, the autocomplete input will filter options with its own internal search function.
 You can replace this search function by assigning the `filter` prop to a function of your own.
 Your `filter` function will receive two arguments, the `option` being iterated over and the current `search` value:

 <example
 name="Autocomplete"